-- 5.9 Waste arisings are presented in Table 8.
-Arisings are calculated for each waste stream as follows: - MSW taken from Waste Data Flow which comprises data collected by the Waste Management department; - C&I 'Point of production' methodology.
-2017/18 figures have been rolled forward for this Monitoring Report because the South East WPAs are in the process of working together to agree a consistent methodology for calculating arisings; - CD&E The 'point of production' methodology used in previous years has been updated using 2018 data.
+- 5.9.
+Waste arisings are presented in Table 7.
+Arisings are calculated for each waste stream as follows. - MSW taken from Waste Data Flow which comprises data collected by the Waste Management department. - C&I 'C&I arisings have been calculated using the 'reconcile' methodology which was updated in 2016 from the 'point of production' method that was used to underpin the WLP. - CD&E The 'point of production' methodology used in previous years has been updated using 2018 data.

-Table 8: Management of waste in West Sussex by waste stream and management method
+Table 7: Management of waste in West Sussex by waste stream and management method